Facinorous-420/gitmirrors-bs/README.md

 TODO:
 1. Make & test creategroups script < TO BE AIRED >
-2. Test setcron script
-3. Test mirror script
+2. Test mirror script
-4. Test update script
+3. Test update script
-5. Test adding more groups after, then running set up script again
+4. Test adding more groups after, then running set up script again
-6. Test setcron script again after adding new groups
+5. Test setcron script again after adding new groups
-7. Verify folder structure matches the one listed in this README
+6. Verify folder structure matches the one listed in this README
-8. Rewrite this README to actually look good and be easy to follow

 # Prerequisites